 Click on the "Edit Pet Peeves (5.1 - Diction)" button to edit problematic words and phrases flagged and their corresponding suggestions used by the 5.1 Words - Diction Alerts program.

-The red "Exit Ignoring Changes" button closes this menu and discards any changes.
+The red "Exit" button prompts you to save changes, then, closes this menu.

-For more details about the Assessment Module, read the "Writer's Workbench Assessment Module" document available by clicking on the Documentation button toward the upper-left corner of www.writersworkbench.com.
+Always find the most recent versions of Writer's Workbench documentation by clicking on the Documentation button toward the upper-left corner of www.writersworkbench.com.